tvlabs/edge264/README.md

 * Multithreading (work in progress)
 * ARM support (work in progress)
-* Error recovery and tests based on fuzzying
+* Error concealment and tests based on fuzzying
 * Integration in VLC/ffmpeg/GStreamer
 * PAFF and MBAFF
 * 4:0:0, 4:2:2 and 4:4:4